All companies

 Bottom line

-Novita AI is one of the most transparent pure-usage AI clouds in the corpus: 226 model rates, on-demand and spot GPUs, bare-metal nodes, and per-second agent sandboxes are all published openly, with the same H100 laddered across three price points so customers buy exactly the commitment they want.
-The cost of that breadth is a sprawling, multi-tab pricing surface that asks buyers to reconcile token, GPU, and sandbox math themselves — a transparency-versus-clarity trade-off worth watching.
+Novita AI is one of the most transparent pure-usage AI clouds in the corpus: 226 model rates, on-demand and spot GPUs, bare-metal nodes, and per-second agent sandboxes (now with a published per-unit rate card) are all open, with GPUs laddered across price points by packaging so customers buy exactly the commitment they want.
+The 2026-06-24 repricing sharpened that ladder by class — a deeply cut RTX-class self-serve on-ramp (RTX 4090 on-demand ~48% cheaper at $0.35/hr) with H100/H200 reserved for dedicated and bare-metal — while widening the navigation gap a buyer must cross to compare options.
+The cost of all this breadth remains a sprawling, multi-tab pricing surface that asks buyers to reconcile token, GPU, and sandbox math themselves — a transparency-versus-clarity trade-off worth watching.

 Want to compare Novita AI against other AI-infrastructure pricing?
 Browse the pricing blueprint.